binnisays/binnisays.github.io/_posts/2018-07-28-bureaucracynews.md

- BHOPAL: Former IAS couple Arvind Joshi and Tinoo Joshi have been sent to prison in connection with a money laundering case after they surrendered before a court in Bhopal.
+ BHOPAL -Former IAS couple Arvind Joshi and Tinoo Joshi have been sent to prison in connection with a money laundering case after they surrendered before a court in Bhopal.
 Judge Alok Awasthi of the special court for Prevention of Money Laundering Act (PMLA) sent the Joshis in judicial custody last evening.

 The court granted bail to Arvind Joshi's parents--Nirmala Joshi, 88 and H M Joshi, 92 -against a surety of Rs.
 50,000 each in view of their old age, said an Enforcement Directorate (ED) official.